HongjianLi/igrow/README.md

 Compilation
 -----------

 igrow depends on [Boost C++ Libraries].
 Boost 1.55.0 is supported.
 The must-be-built libraries required by igrow are `System`, `Filesystem` and `Program Options`.
-An unofficial and header-only library, Boost.Process, is also required by igrow.
-The file `boost.process.tar.bz2` must be extracted to the Boost distribution tree in order to pass compilation.
+An unofficial header-only library, Boost.Process, is also required by igrow.
+The file `process.zip` must be extracted to the Boost distribution tree in order to pass compilation.

 ### Compilation on Linux